JonZeolla/neovim/README.md

 ## Plugins

-To see information about installed plugins, run `:Mason`.
+To see information about installed plugins, run `:Mason` and `:Lazy`.

 ### Adding a Plugin